stacykimberley/employee-payroll/README.md

 ## Python logic
 - User Validation: Ensures secure login for administrators.
+- total hours Input: Collects total hours for all employees.
-- Grade Input: Collects grades for Mathematics, English, Physics and Chemestry.
+- overtime hours Input: Collects overtime hours for all employees.
-- Data Insertion: Adds grades to Google Sheets.
+- Data Insertion: Adds total and overtime to Google Sheets.
-- Grade Collection: Retrieves and displays all stored grades.
-- Averages Calculation: Calculates the average grade for each student subject.
+- Gross and net pay calculation: Calculates gross and net pay for all employees.
-- Averages Update: Updates Google Sheets with grade average data.
+- Gross and net pay update: Updates Google Sheets with gross and net pay.
-- Student Ranking: Ranks students based on average grades ascending.
-- Report Card Generation: Produces report cards with personalized comments.
+- Pay stubs generation: Produces pay stubs for all employees.

 ## APIs used
-- Google Sheets API: For storing, retrieving, and updating grade data.
+- Google Sheets API: For storing, retrieving, and updating employee data.

 ## Technologies: